Ali-Asjad/ADC_extensions/draft/array_delimiter.md

 **Rules summary**:

 - `delimiter` MUST be present and MUST represent exactly one Unicode code point as a JSON string.
-- `attributes` MAY provide per-attribute overrides; attribute names MUST exist in the capture_base.
+- `attributes` MAY provide per-attribute overrides; attribute names MUST exist in the capture_base and must be array datatypes.
 - If `element_quote_char` is omitted, it defaults to `"`.
 - If `element_escape_char` is omitted, it defaults to `\`.
 - If `trim_whitespace` is true, implementations SHOULD trim only when elements are not quoted.